AdobeDocs/experience-manager-cloud-service.pt-BR/help/implementing/dispatcher/disp-overview.md

 ## Estrutura da pasta {#folder-structure}

-A estrutura de pastas do apache e do dispatcher do projeto será ligeiramente diferente com base em qual modo o projeto está usando, conforme descrito na [Validação e depuração usando as ferramentas do Dispatcher](#validation-debug) acima.
+A estrutura de pastas do apache e do dispatcher do projeto será ligeiramente diferente com base em qual modo o projeto está usando, conforme descrito na seção [Validação e depuração usando as Ferramentas do Dispatcher](#validation-debug) acima.

-## Migração da configuração do Dispatcher do AMS {#ams-aem}
+## Migração a configuração do Dispatcher do AMS {#ams-aem}

-Para obter detalhes sobre como migrar a configuração do Dispatcher do AMS para o AEM as a Cloud Service, consulte o [Migração da configuração do Dispatcher do AMS para o AEM](/help/implementing/dispatcher/ams-aem.md) as a Cloud Service página.
+Para obter detalhes sobre como migrar a configuração do Dispatcher do AMS para o AEM as a Cloud Service, consulte a página [Migrando a configuração do Dispatcher do AMS para o AEM](/help/implementing/dispatcher/ams-aem.md) as a Cloud Service.